Nagy-Zoltan/CSS_bhop/README.md

 # CSS_bhop
-Simple bunny hop script for Counter-Strike Source
+Simple bunny hop script for Counter-Strike Source.
+Offsets are hard coded, this needs to be done.